RichardSichengZhao/R-EpiNetPerco/README.md

 3. [deSolve](https://cran.r-project.org/web/packages/deSolve/)

-# Looking for comments and cooperations!
+# Looking for comments and collaboration!
 Developing, optimizing and testing are still in progress now!

 Looking forward to comments, issues, bug reports, using opinions and discussions from all users.